Find Affordable College Courses

 Lubbock, TX

-The average tuition and fees for an out-of-state undergraduate student at Texas Tech are $24,121 a year.
+Texas Tech undergraduate students pay an average of $24,121 in tuition and fees each year.
 After completing their degree, physical sciences graduates from Texas Tech carry an average student debtload of $25,683.

-Texas Tech excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Physical Sciences Schools in the Southwest Region list.
+As a testament to the quality of education it offers, Texas Tech also is in the top 10% of our Best Physical Sciences Schools in the Southwest Region ranking.

 $20,906 Average Tuition & Fees

-University of North Texas landed the #6 spot in the 2023 rankings for the best value physical sciences programs.
-Located in the midsize city of Denton, UNT is a public college with a very large student population.
+University of North Texas came in at #6 in this year’s edition of the Best Value Physical Sciences Schools in the Southwest Region ranking.
+Located in the midsize city of Denton, UNT is a public college with a fairly large student population.

 UNT undergraduate students pay an average of $20,906 in tuition and fees each year.
 On average, physical sciences graduates from UNT take out $27,000 in student loans while working on their degree.

-Oklahoma State University - Main Campus did quite well in this year’s ranking of the best value schools for physical sciences students.
-It came in at #7 on the list.
-OSU is a very large public school located in the town of Stillwater.
+With a ranking of #7, Oklahoma State University - Main Campus did quite well on this year’s best value schools for physical sciences students.
+OSU is a very large public school located in the distant town of Stillwater.

 Out-of-state tuition fees for undergraduate students at OSU are $24,764 per year.